yiisoft/docs/guide/en/tutorial/using-yii-with-swoole.md

 ## Putting up a server

-Since Swoole doesn't have built-in PSR-7 support, we need a package doing so:
+Since Swoole doesn't have built-in PSR-7 support, we need a package fixing so:

 ```php
 composer require ilexn/swoole-convent-psr7